 The risk of poor decisions going unchallenged is high without a diverse range of opinions and voices around the table.
 This is unsustainable and having power concentrated in the hands of the few is, we think, immoral.

 The social purpose of our mission is something we will never compromise on.
 All of our clients are charities, non-profits and other social enterprises.
 In addition, we invest a large portion of our time on pro bono work, alongside our paid client work.
-This includes advising the Institute of Fundraising’s Change Collective, offering mentoring, and publishing the free weekly newsletter sharing tips and best practice about equality issues.
+This includes offering intro calls to a range of charities, offering mentoring, and publishing the free weekly newsletter sharing tips and best practice about equality issues.

 Sonya Trivedy, Executive Director of Income, Samaritans